-A three-time National Film Award winner, a Hindi theater veteran, and a star of Indian soap operas, Surekha Sikri is easily one of the most talented actors we have.
-And, as her recent foray with Badhaai Ho proved, she brings alive her every character in a manner that makes us believe she was born to play the role.
+A three-time National Film Award winner, a Hindi theater veteran, and a star of Indian soap operas, Surekha Sikri was easily one of the most talented actors we had.

-Here are some of her performances across various mediums which prove she's always been an effortless screen stealer:
+Here’s a look at some of her most memorable performances across various mediums which proved she was an effortless screen stealer:

 Based on Bhisham Sahni’s novel of the same name, this was the role that won Surekha Sikri her first National Film Award for Best Supporting Actress.
 The movie explored the heart-wrenching effects of partition on the people at the lowest rung in the society and Surekha Sikri as Rajo was a performance that stayed with the audience, long after the movie was over.